 - Social listening and online reputation monitoring: Tools like BrandMentions collect all mentions and messages about a brand in one dashboard offering valuable information on sentiment analysis and how people talk about the brand showing both positive and negative parts of their experience.

 - Graphics: Canva has a great variety of templates and formats for each type of visual that you need for your social channels.
 From Facebook covers, to Instagram stories, from blog post covers to Facebook advertising apps visuals so on.
+Another great example is the free graphic design software Vectornator, with more functions and better usability on mobile.

 - Content curation: Creating new content is hard.
 Finding ideas that convert seems to be a struggle sometimes.
 Based on keywords and topics, tools like BuzzSumo, Pocket and Zest.App can help you find and organize content to share.